Estat Català: Republic

-During a conference held on the 17 and 19 of March 1931 at Cros street in the Sants district of Barcelona, Estat Català joined the Partit Republicà Català and the political group L'Opinió to form Esquerra Republicana de Catalunya.
-Nevertheless, inside Esquerra Republicana de Catalunya, the organizational autonomy of Estat Català was preserved and it controlled the influential youth section of the party (known as Joventuts d'Esquerra Republicana-Estat Català) and, across Francesc Macià, his controlled the leadership of the new party.
+During a conference held on 17 and 19 March 1931 at Cros street in the Sants district of Barcelona, Estat Català joined the Partit Republicà Català and the political group L'Opinió to form Esquerra Republicana de Catalunya.
+Inside Esquerra Republicana de Catalunya, the organizational autonomy of Estat Català was preserved and it controlled the influential youth section of the party (known as Joventuts d'Esquerra Republicana-Estat Català) and, through Francesc Macià, it controlled the leadership of the new party.

 In April 1931, Francesc Macià proclaimed the Catalan Republic in Barcelona, and established the Generalitat de Catalunya.
 Macià, with the support of a wide majority of the Catalan people, was the first president of the re-established Generalitat.
 After Macià's death in December 1933, Estat Català tried to retain control of Esquerra Republicana de Catalunya, competing with the successor of Macià, the regionalist (rather than independentist) Lluís Companys (whose political background was in the Partit Republicà Català).
-The leadership of Estat Català fell to Josep Dencàs i Puigdollers and Estat Català took control of the Council of Interior and the policial forces of Catalonia.
+The leadership of Estat Català fell to Josep Dencàs i Puigdollers and Estat Català took control of the Council of Interior and the political forces of Catalonia.
 After the failure of the armed insurrection of October 1934, that pitted the autonomous government of Catalunya and its police with the Spanish government and the Spanish Army.
 Estat Català, after accusing Lluís Companys of perfidity, left Esquerra Republicana de Catalunya and once again became an independent party.
 The youth section of Esquerra Republicana de Catalunya, traditionally strongly paramilitary, also left the party and adhered to Estat Català.
 In 1936 the Spanish Civil War began.

-In November 1936, Estat Català planned a violent coup, intended to topple the Companys-led Generalitat.
-The plan was to declare total independence of Catalonia as a state neutral in the Spanish Civil War, but security services mounted a pre-emptive strike; some EC leaders were detained and some fled to France.
-Under new leadership the Estat Català members then fought actively on the war fronts, creating its own corps of volunteers, the most important military units of Estat Català being the Pyrenaic mountain militias named Regiment Pirinenc de Catalunya, the Columna Macià-Companys and the expeditionary corp that fought in Majorca named Columna Volant Catalana (later 132 Brigada Mixta).
+In November 1936, Estat Català planned a coup, intended to topple the Companys-led Generalitat.
+The plan was to declare total independence of Catalonia as a neutral state in the Spanish Civil War, but security services mounted a pre-emptive strike; some EC leaders were detained and some fled to France.
+Under new leadership the Estat Català members then fought actively on the war fronts, creating its own corps of volunteers, the most important military units of Estat Català being the Pyrenaic mountain militias named Regiment Pirinenc de Catalunya, the Columna Macià-Companys and the expeditionary corp that fought in Mallorca named Columna Volant Catalana (later 132 Brigada Mixta).

-Estat Català were opposed to the revolutionary process in Catalonia during the war and to president Lluís Companys's delivery of power to anarchist syndicates.
-Relations between Estat Català and Esquerra Republicana de Catalunya became very bad.
-Estat Català devised a plot to seize control of the Autonomous Government of Catalonia, intending to use its own military units together with the Catalan police to take command of the situation and declare Catalan independence by force.
-The plan was uncovered in September 1936, prompting the organisation's principal leaders to flee to France.